-Today is the 10th day of month Bahman in Persian calendar and is the Sadeh, an ancient Persian festival that fire was discovered by King Hushang centuries before arrival of Islam in Iran.
+The 10th day of month Bahman in Persian calendar, 30th of January, is marked as Sadeh, an ancient Persian festival when, according to ancient Iranians’ belief, King Hushang discovered fire centuries before the arrival of Islam in Iran.

-Sadeh is a national celebration not a religious ceremony and is still celebrated in many cities of Iran including Tehran, Karaj, Yazd, Kerman, Isfahan, Shiraz, and many more.
+Sadeh is a national celebration deeply rooted in Zoroastrian religion and is still celebrated in many cities of Iran including Tehran, Karaj, Yazd, Kerman, Isfahan, Shiraz, and many more.

 The ceremony of Sadeh has been described in historical books with some varieties in different cities and villages.
 In Kerman before the sunset two Zoroastrian Priests lit the huge pile of bushes that have been gathered for this purpose as they are singing Zoroastrian prayers and when the entire pile is fired up people hold hands, circle around the fire, and sing anthems and prayers special to this day and event.
 And as the fire becomes smaller youths jump over it.